-Being charged with HOV (High-occupancy vehicle) violations in Florida can result in fines, points against your license, and having to take time off of work to go to Court.
+Being charged with HOV (High-occupancy vehicle) violations in Florida can result in fines and having to take time off of work to go to court.
 More importantly, it can significantly increase your automobile insurance rates – which can have a big impact on your wallet.

-If you have been cited for an HOV violation, contact a West Palm Beach HOV violations lawyer as soon as possible.
-Speak with a distinguished traffic attorney about the charges against you and what legal defenses may be available to you.
+If you have been issued a citation of this nature, contact a West Palm Beach HOV violations lawyer as soon as possible.
+Our distinguished traffic attorneys could review the charges against you and determine what legal defenses may be available to you.

 Understanding HOV Uses & Violations

-A high-occupancy-vehicle lane is a lane of a public roadway designated for use by vehicles in which there is generally more than one occupant.
-Florida HOV lanes may also restrict usage at all times or at certain times of the day (generally when traffic is heavy or during rush hour).
-Anyone who violates Florida HOV laws will likely be cited for a moving violation which can result in fines, court costs, and more.
+A high-occupancy-vehicle lane is a public roadway designated for use by vehicles in which there is generally more than one occupant.
+HOV lanes may also restrict usage at all times or at certain times of the day (generally when traffic is heavy or during rush hour).
+Anyone who violates state HOV laws could be cited for a moving violation which can result in fines, court costs, and more.

 While that is the general law, there are exceptions for certain inherently low-emission vehicles (ILEV) and vehicles designed as hybrids (a combination of electric and gas-powered vehicles) which may be driven in an HOV lane at any time, regardless of the number of occupants in the vehicle.

-Individuals do need to register the vehicle and obtain a special sticker that needs to be affixed to the vehicle in plain view for a law enforcement officer to see it.
-West Palm Beach HOV violations lawyers know that nondisplay or not obtaining this sticker can result in a violation even if someone is in a qualifying vehicle.
+Individuals must register the vehicle and obtain a special sticker that needs to be affixed to the vehicle in plain view for a law enforcement officer to see it.
+Our West Palm Beach lawyers know that a failure to display or obtain this sticker can result in a HOV violation even if someone is in a qualifying vehicle.